radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 ### Computed Attributes

-For specific details, please see Computed Attributes in the Concepts section of the RadiantOne System Administration Guide.
+For specific details, please see Computed Attributes in the Concepts section of the [RadiantOne System Administration Guide](/documentation/sys-admin-guide/01-introduction)
+.
 This section describes how to configure computed attributes for an LDAP backend.

 To create computed attributes: